History of the nude in art: Greece

 The main classical sculptor who dealt with the female nude was Praxiteles, author of the famous Aphrodite of Cnidus (c.
 350 BC), represented at the moment of entering the bath, with the dress still in one hand.
 It is an image that combines sensuality with mysticism, physical pleasure with spiritual evocation, and that was a material realization of the ideal of Greek feminine beauty.
 He was also the author of another famous image, that of the goddess Aphrodite with legs wrapped in garments and bare breasts, which has come down to us through several copies, the most complete being the so-called Venus of Arles in the Louvre, but which is most famous for the copy of an anonymous artist of about 100 BC, the Venus of Milo.
 The subsequent evolution of the female nude led to typologies such as the "Venus Pudica", which covers her nudity with her arms, as seen in the Capitoline Venus—sometimes attributed to Praxiteles himself—or the Venus Calypigia ("of beautiful buttocks"), which lifts her peplos to reveal her hips and buttocks, of which a Roman copy of a Hellenistic original has come down to us, now in the National Archaeological Museum of Naples.

 A genre where the female nude abounded a little more was in the representation of bacchanals and Dionysian rites, where along with the satyrs and sylenes appeared a whole chorus of maenads and nereids in sensual and unbridled postures, whose scenes were widely represented in funerary sarcophagi, and was a frequent theme in the sculptural workshop of Scopas, author of several figures related to the cult of Dionysus, such as the Maenad of Dresden.
 In particular, the nereid figures gained great popularity and influenced subsequent art produced throughout the Mediterranean.
-As a symbol of the liberated soul, their representation became a frequent ornamental motif in various artistic techniques, from painting and sculpture to jewelry, cameos, ceramic vases and cups, chests, sarcophagi, etc. In the late Roman Empire it had a great diffusion, being found from Ireland to Arabia, and reached as far as India, where we see its forms in the figures of flying gandharvas.
+As a symbol of the liberated soul, their representation became a frequent ornamental motif in various artistic techniques, from painting and sculpture to jewelry, cameos, ceramic vases and cups, chests, sarcophagi, etc. In the late Roman Empire, it was widely diffused, found from Ireland to the Arabian Peninsula, and reaching as far as India, where we see its forms in the figures of flying gandharvas.
 Even in the Middle Ages, its typology was identified with the character of Eve.

 Artemision Bronze, Cape Artemision (470 BC), National Archaeological Museum, Athens.

 Discobolus of Myron (455 BC), British Museum, London.

 Apollo Saurochthonus (360 BC), by Praxiteles, Louvre Museum, Paris.

 Apoxyomenos (c.
 340–330 BC) by Lysippos, Museo Pio-Clementino, Vatican.